 Some promising targeted drug therapies for metastatic breast cancer include:

 Another challenge of targeted therapy research is identifying the people who will get the most benefit from the drug.
 We may understand how a drug works (and which cancer cell functions it targets), but still need to learn whom the drug can help.

 For example, the drug bevacizumab (Avastin) blocks angiogenesis (the growth of new blood vessels).
 Without a blood supply, cancer cannot grow.
 While studies show bevacizumab does not offer a treatment benefit for all people with metastatic breast cancer, researchers are still studying whether it may offer benefit to people with certain types of metastatic breast cancer.
 Learn more about bevacizumab.

 Learn more about emerging areas in targeted drug therapies for metastatic breast cancer.

 Molecular differences in breast tumors may help guide treatment and the development of new targeted therapies.
 Most studies divide breast cancers into four molecular subtypes: luminal A, luminal B, triple negative/basal-like and HER2 type.
-Although mainly used in research setting, these subtypes may be useful in personalizing treatment and developing new therapies in the future.
+Although mainly used in research setting, these subtypes may be useful in precision medicine and developing new therapies in the future.